 Ingredients You’ll Need

-• 4 cups cubed yellow potatoes (peeling optional): These give the soup its creamy texture and satisfy your comfort food cravings.
+• 4 cups cubed yellow potatoes (peeling optional): The star ingredient offering creaminess and heartiness.

-• 4 mild Italian turkey or chicken sausage links: Provides the hearty, savory flavor that’s key to this soup’s soul.
+• 4 mild Italian turkey or chicken sausage links: Imparts savory richness; feel free to substitute with pork or vegan sausage.

-• 2 teaspoons Italian seasoning: A fragrant blend that enhances every savory note in the soup.
+• 2 teaspoons Italian seasoning: A fragrant blend of herbs that lifts the flavor profile.

-• 1 can (15 ounces) cannellini beans, drained and rinsed: These beans thicken the soup naturally and add a creamy texture when blended.
+• 1 can (15 ounces) cannellini beans, drained and rinsed: Adds creaminess and a boost of protein.

-• 1 container (32 ounces) low-sodium chicken or vegetable broth: Forms the flavorful liquid base for the soup without overpowering it.
+• 1 container (32 ounces) low-sodium chicken or vegetable broth: Forms the flavorful base of your soup.

-• 1/2 teaspoon salt: Balances and enhances all the flavors beautifully.
+• 1/2 teaspoon salt: Enhances all the flavors without overpowering.

-• Black pepper (to taste): Adds a subtle heat and depth at the end.
+• Black pepper (to taste): Adds the right amount of mild heat and earthiness.

 How to Make Sausage and Potato Soup Recipe